TorahBibleCodes/TorahBibleCodes/README.md

     - Ars Magna

-This is the book delivered by Atzeemov Tishri (Aquarius) in Dan Ben Zelateh (time date and place, ALL) to the 22 (3,7,12) lords of Bordon gathered by the Nepesh (Destiny)
+This is the book delivered by Atzeemov Shevet (Aquarius) in Dan Ben Zelateh (time date and place, ALL) to the 22 (3,7,12) lords of Bordon gathered by the Nepesh (Destiny)

 The book in contemporary times will be software just as the prophet asimov wrote. clearly inspired by the holy scriptures. who knows asimov will know that this is the way it is